debtanu09/des_crypto/README.md

 # des_crypto
-    This is the verilog implementation of DES cryptography
+    This is the verilog implementation of DES encryption and decryption

 # instructions for use
     1)  You should have iverilog and gtkwave installed